ejreymond-christensen/buyersWorkbench/README.md

 # Pied Piper ERP
-Buyer's Enterprise Resource Planning System
+Buyer's Enterprise Resource Planning System using node, sequelize and MySQL

 ## Description

 This is an app that helps purchasing departments that are using ERP systems to get an overview/dashboard to facilitate purchasing operations.
+Uses HTML - CSS - JS - jQuery - Handlebars - node - sequelize - MySQL.

 ## What this App Fixes